kylescotshank/IntroToNCBIandBLAST/README.md

 #### NCBI Tools

 The tools available on the NCBI website provide users with a wide variety of ways to manipulate, investigate, and visualize biological data.
 An exhaustive list of these tools is avialable [here](https://www.ncbi.nlm.nih.gov/home/analyze.shtml).
-Some of the more popular tools provided by the NCBI include: The Open Reading Frame Finder (ORF Finder), Electronic PCR (e-PCR), and the Genome Workbench.
+Some of the more popular tools provided by the NCBI include:

+  * The Open Reading Frame Finder (ORF Finder)
+  * Electronic PCR (e-PCR)
+  * The Genome Workbench.

 However, the most popular tool by far is BLAST (and its many variations).
-What BLAST is, how it works, and what it's used for are the topics of the nesxt section.
+What BLAST is, how it works, and what it's used for are the topics of the next section.

 ***